 Consider how your higher risk contracts handle these risks:

 - The allocation of the risk and cost of crossing the border will depend on the delivery term and detail of the contract.
 For example if you are in the UK and you are obliged to deliver into Germany then its probable you are responsible for all the costs and delays up to delivery in Germany and that will mean you take the delay/cost risk of crossing the border.

 - Your contracts may already make specific provisions for border costs and delays.
-For example if you use an Incoterm (e.g. Ex works, FCA, CIF, FOB, DAP, DDP) then these will specifically allocate those risks between the parties.
-For example if you are an UK buyer buying FCA (Incoterms 2010) from a Spanish supplier then the Spanish supplier will bear the risk of EU export tariffs, and the buyer will bear the risk of UK import tariffs.
+For example, if you use an Incoterm (e.g. Ex works, FCA, CIF, FOB, DAP, DDP) then these will specifically allocate those risks between the parties.
+For example if you are a UK buyer buying FCA (ICC Incoterms® 2020) from a Spanish supplier then the Spanish supplier will bear the risk of EU export tariffs, and the buyer will bear the risk of UK import tariffs.